ahammadnafiz/Machine-Learning-From-Scratch/Neural Netwoks/Main Note/Mathematics for Forward and Backward Propagation with Multiple Hidden Layers.md

 ### **2. Backward Propagation Shapes**

-During the backward pass, we compute the gradients of the cost function with respect to the weights, biases, and activations.
+During the backward pass, we compute the gradients of the cost function concerning the weights, biases, and activations.
 The shapes of these variables are as follows:

 1. **Output Layer** \( $l = L = N+1$ \):
    - **Gradient of Loss with respect to \( Z[L] \)**: